kartben/guirlande/README.md

 -----------------------------------------------

 #### What does it do ?
-Basically it polls *x* Jenkins builds status, check the "claim" state (see Claim report Jenkins plugin) and send a command to the Mihini application to update the LED strip.
+Basically it polls *x* Jenkins builds status, checks the "claim" state (see Claim report Jenkins plugin) and sends a command to the Mihini application to update the LED strip.
-The 64 LED strip in will be split in *x* parts.
-Each parts are split like this :
+The 64 LED strip will be split in *x* parts.
+Each part being split like this :
 * x * 3/4 for the build status
 * x * 1/4 for the "claim" state